certfix/certfix-cli/README.md

 ### 1. Configure API Endpoint

-Set up your Certfix CLI with the API endpoint and preferences:
+Set up your Certfix CLI with the API endpoint and API token:

 **Interactive mode:**